 Getting drugs right

 People always have and always will use drugs.
-Unharm is a grassroots organisation campaigning to make drug use as positive, ethical and safe as can be.
+Unharm is a grassroots organisation campaigning to make drug use positive, ethical and safe.
 Find out more here.

 What we do

 Campaigning with allies in the movement, our contribution is to show that drug use is common, and mostly a positive experience, and that people who use drugs are valuable members of our society who, like others, should be respected, not discriminated against or stigmatised.